hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 // Scala 2 using kind-projector
 implicit def eitherMonad[L]: Monad[lambda[x => Either[L, x]]] = ...

-// Scala 2 using kind-projector with ? syntax
-implicit def eitherMonad[L]: Monad[Either[L, ?]] = ...
+// Scala 2 using kind-projector with ? syntax (use * in newer versions of kind-projector) implicit def eitherMonad[L]: Monad[Either[L, ?]] = ...

 // Scala 3 using a type lambda